Fritz the Cat (film): Direction

-Bakshi was initially reluctant to direct Fritz the Cat because he had spent years working on animated productions featuring animal characters and wanted to make films focusing on human characters.
-He became interested in working on the film because he loved Crumb's work and considered him a "total genius".
-During the development of the film, Bakshi says that he "started to get giddy" when he "suddenly was able to get a pig that was a cop, and this particular other pig was Jewish, and I thought, 'Oh my God—a Jewish pig?'
+Bakshi was initially heistant to direct Fritz the Cat, having spent years animating animal characters and aspiring instead to create films centered on humans.
+Despite this, he was drawn to the project because he admired Crumb's work, considered him a "total genius".
+During the development of the film, Bakshi said that he "started to get giddy" when he "suddenly was able to get a pig that was a cop, and this particular other pig was Jewish, and I thought, 'Oh my God—a Jewish pig?'
 These were major steps forward, because in the initial Heckle and Jeckle for Terrytoons, they were two black guys running around.
 Which was hysterically funny and, I think, great—like Uncle Remus stuff.
 But they didn't play down south, and they had to change two black crows to two Englishmen.
 And I always told him that the black crows were funnier.
 So it was a slow awakening."

-In his notes to animator Cosmo Anzilotti, Bakshi is precise, and even specifies that the crows smoked marijuana rather than tobacco.
+In his notes to animator Cosmo Anzilotti, Bakshi's attention to detail extended to character habits, even specifying that the crows smoked marijuana rather than tobacco.
 Bakshi states that "The weed had to read on screen.
 It's an important character detail."

-The film's opening sequence sets the satirical tone of the film.
-The setting of the story's period is not only established by a title, but also by a voiceover by Bakshi playing a character giving his account of the 1960s: "happy times, heavy times".
-The film's opening dialogue, by three construction workers on their lunch break, establishes many of the themes discussed in the film, including drug use, promiscuity, and the social and political climate of the era.
-When one of the workers urinates off of the scaffold, the film's credits play over a shot of the liquid falling against a black screen.
+In the film's opening sequence, the setting of the story's period is not only established by the title, but also by a voiceover from Bakshi, who portrays a character giving his account of the 1960s: "happy times, heavy times".
+The film's opening dialogue, featuring three construction workers on their lunch break, establishes many of the themes discussed in Fritz the Cat, including drug use, promiscuity, and the social and political climate of the era.
+When one worker urinates off the scaffold, the film's credits play over a shot of the liquid falling against a black screen.
 When the credits end, it is shown that the construction worker has urinated on a long-haired hippie with a guitar.
 Karl F. Cohen writes that the film "is a product of the radical politics of the period.
 Bakshi's depiction of Fritz's life is colorful, funny, sexist, raw, violent, and outrageous."